chazzka/clanekcathedral/clanek.md

 - nu = 0.02
 - kernel = rbf
 The figure shows that the algorithm successfully marked the novelty data.
+However, it also shows that some of the regular data were marked novelty (note, that the testing dataset provided for evaluation phase is different than the training one).
+This phenomenon

+> Figure x (Example 4)

 - [ ] TODO: s linearnim to vubec nefungovalo, mozona obrazek a rict proc?